 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 7.6%.
-On a sequential-quarter basis, raw materials inventory was also the fastest-growing segment, up 6.6%.
+On a trailing-12-month basis, each segment of inventory decreased.
+On a sequential-quarter basis, raw materials inventory was the fastest-growing segment, up 3.0%.
 Trex seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
 Trex may display positive inventory divergence, suggesting that management sees increased demand on the horizon.